 A meaningful portion of our capital resources, and the liquidity they represent, are held by our foreign subsidiaries.
-As of July 29, 2018, our foreign subsidiaries held approximately \$268.8 million of cash and cash equivalents compared to \$215.1 million at January 28, 2018.
-Additionally, in connection with the enactment of the Tax Act, we determined that we will remit approximately \$240.0 million of foreign earnings in the foreseeable future, and as a result, we have updated our assertion to reflect this change.
-As of July 29, 2018, our foreign subsidiaries had \$439.3 million of unremitted earnings for which no taxes have been provided.
-These historical earnings have been and are expected to continue to be permanently reinvested.
+As of October 28, 2018, our foreign subsidiaries held approximately \$217.6 million of cash and cash equivalents compared to \$215.1 million at January 28, 2018.
+Additionally, in connection with the enactment of the Tax Act, we determined that we will repatriate back to the United States approximately \$240.0 million of foreign earnings in the foreseeable future, and as a result, we have updated our assertion to reflect this change.
+During the third quarter of fiscal year 2019, we remitted approximately \$80.0 million of foreign earnings.
+As of October 28, 2018, our foreign subsidiaries had \$486.3 million of unremitted earnings for which no taxes have been provided.
+Except for the \$240.0 million of foreign earnings we will remit in the foreseeable future, these earnings have been and are expected to continue to be permanently reinvested.

-One of our primary goals is to improve the cash flows from our existing business activities.
+One of our primary goals is to continually improve the cash flows from our existing business activities.
 Additionally, we will continue to seek to maintain and improve our existing business performance with capital expenditures and, potentially, acquisitions and other investments that support achievement of our business strategies.
 Acquisitions may be made for either cash or stock consideration, or a combination of both.